Shopping in Namibia

 If you are looking for souvenirs from Namibia you should read this.

 We are going to recommend what to buy in Namibia during your trip to this Southwest African country.
-Its crafts are varied and colourful, so you are sure to take more than one souvenir home as a gift.
+Its crafts are varied and colorful, so you are sure to take more than one souvenir home as a gift.

 Before talking about the typical products to buy in Namibia, you should know that the crafts are very varied.
 You will find fabrics, wooden objects, bowls, masks, dolls, and even typical food products of the country.